SC102 - WDM in Long-Haul Transmission Systems

 This course is intended for the student who wants an understanding of how information is transmitted over long distances using fiber optic transmission lines, with emphasis on undersea cable transmission systems.
 This includes new entrants into the fiber optic field with an engineering background, engineers with fiber optics exposure, people in the fiber optic telecommunications industry, and fiber optic research and development management.

 Mr. Bergano is a Fellow of the IEEE, the OSA, AT&T, and TE Connectivity.
 He is a member of the National Academy of Engineering.
 He served on the Board of Directors for the OSA from 2009 to 2011, and served on the Board of Governors for the IEEE Lasers and Electro-Optics Society from 1999 to 2001.
-He is a long-time volunteer and supporter of the OFC/NFOEC meeting, which includes General Chair and Technical Chair in 1999 and 1997, Chair of the steering committee from 2000 to 2002, and is currently the Chair of OFC/NFOEC’s long-range planning committee.
+He is a long-time volunteer and supporter of the OFC/NFOEC meeting, which includes General Chair and Technical Chair in 1999 and 1997, Chair of the steering committee from 2000 to 2002, and Chair of OFC/NFOEC’s long-range planning committee from 2003 to 2017.
 He is the recipient of the 2002 John Tyndall Award, for outstanding technical contributions to and technical leadership in the advancement of global undersea fiber-optic communication systems.